-Approximately 44,000 babies are admitted to Special Care Nurseries each year in Australia, for a variety of reasons.
-Approximately 21,000 of these babies are born prematurely, others have congenital abnormalities, breathing difficulties or injuries resulting from birth, some have infections, and there are many other reasons why babies may be admitted.
+Approximately 45,000 babies are admitted to Special Care Nurseries each year in Australia, for a variety of reasons.
+Over 25,000 of these babies are born prematurely, others have congenital abnormalities, breathing difficulties or injuries resulting from birth, some have infections, and there are many other reasons why babies may be admitted.
 Around 6,000 babies require critical and intensive life support each year.
 (Laws, Grayson & Sullivan 2006)

 You and your baby may not have gotten your full 9 months, the birth plan went out the window, the celebrations of birth missing and you must now experience the rollercoaster ride of ups and downs, setbacks and triumphs, which very well could be one of the greatest life challenges you ever face.